orlox/orlox.github.io/teaching.md

 I have contributed in different capacity to the summer schools of the MESA software instrument, being a lecturer twice.
 Owing to changes in MESA these tutorials will not easily work in modern versions of the code, but can be useful as reference material.

 - MESA summer school 2017: Official website [here](https://mesastar.org/summer-school-2017/agenda.html).
 I contributed a tutorial on rotation in binary systems, lab files and presentation available [here](https://zenodo.org/records/5565258).
 - MESA summer school 2022: Official website [here](https://mesastar.org/summer-school-2022/).
-I contributed a tutorial on rotation in binary systems, lab files and presentation available [here](https://orlox.github.io/mesa2022_hmxb/).
+I contributed a tutorial on mass transfer in high mass X-ray binaries, lab files and presentation available [here](https://orlox.github.io/mesa2022_hmxb/).

 ## Ordinary differential equations